soaringmeteo/soaringmeteo/CONTRIBUTING.md

 * Find a bug?
 Do not hesitate to open an issue using the [bug template](../../issues/new?template=bug-report.md).
 * Have an awesome improvement idea?
 Do not hesitate to open an issue using the [feature template](../../issues/new?template=feature_request.md).
+* Want to help translate the user interface in another language, or fix an existing translation?
+Please see the [translating](./TRANSLATING.md) guide.

 # Setup the development environment